Grid question

 Left and right input labels

-Include a label to the left or right of each input box.
-For example, you can include a “$” sign in the left-of-input label box for questions related to currency.
+Add a label to the left or right of each input box — for example, a "$" sign for currency questions.

 The software UI of two input fields asking for left and right of input labels.